A very full day out with an emphasis on a wide range of wine accompanied by superb food and hinterland scenery.

 Let's Go To The Peninsula

-We’ll pick you up at your city hotel, otherwise, those staying outside of the city can meet us at St. Paul's Cathedral, Melbourne.
+We’ll pick you up at or close to your city hotel, otherwise, those staying outside of the city can meet us at the Melbourne Town Hall.

 Your friendly guide, a local expert, will meet you and introduce you to the day.
 The excitement then grows as we pass through the bayside suburbs of Melbourne, heading inland for our first stop of the day.

 Established in 1998 and with 120 acres under vine, their focus is very much on pinot noir, chardonnay and pinot gris.
 For those looking for something bolder, their Heathcote Estate vineyard in Central Victoria produces a fuller bodied and richer shiraz.

 Crittenden Estate Vineyard Tasting

 A short drive away is the Crittenden Estate Vineyard, one of the earlier planted vineyards on the Peninsula.
 They were established in 1984 by Gary Crittenden and are still in the family's hands today.
 While acknowledging the cool climate was suitable for high quality chardonnay and pinot noir, Italian and Iberian Peninsula varieties were also pursued.
 Today, the experience for visitors is greatly enhanced with this wider choice.